 - Tighten your writing.
 Clear and concise writing is powerful.
 Trim unnecessary words and substitute weak ones.
 Before you send, do a final edit and cut out 200 words

 - Ask a colleague to read your proposal and provide feedback.

-If you started this Guide with some uncertainty about the power of software sales proposals, or doubted your ability to create deal-closing documents, hopefully that’s been dispelled.
+If you started this Guide with some uncertainty about the power of tech sales proposals or doubted your ability to create deal-closing documents, hopefully, that’s been dispelled.
 Now it’s time to put this know-how to work.

 After your next software demonstration, use this document as a starting point to create your own SaaS sales proposal.
 Keep it focused on your prospect.
 Solve their organization’s problems.
 Establish credibility and motivate prospects to work with you.